 Looking for More Persian Recipes?

 Growing up with a Persian mother, I enjoyed learning all the delicious foods others can only get in restaurants.
-These Persian tea eggs are only one of those gems.
-Here are some of my other favorites:
+Check out all my Persian recipes here!

 Slow Simmered Tea Stained Eggs